ShiZhan/fs-crawler/README.md

-In late 2011, switch the whole tool-chain to Python and [RDFLib](https://github.com/RDFLib/rdflib) for flexible development, called SEED, aims at efficient metadata storage for distributed file systems.
+In late 2011, switch the whole tool-chain to Python and [RDFLib](https://github.com/RDFLib/rdflib) for flexible development, called [SEED](#seed), aims at efficient meta-data storage for distributed file systems.

-In late 2012, considering the scalability issues, the main framework switched once more, to [Scala](http://www.scala-lang.org/) + [Jena](http://jena.apache.org/), for an easy integration with [TDB](http://jena.apache.org/documentation/tdb/).
+In late 2012, for the scalable consideration, the main framework switched once more, to [Scala](http://www.scala-lang.org/) + [Jena](http://jena.apache.org/), Scala provides the language-level parallelism, and Jena is a comprehensive framework for both model manipulation and persistent storage, the latter is implemented as [TDB](http://jena.apache.org/documentation/tdb/).

 ### SEED